pmsoltani/elsametric/elsametric.md

 The first step was to wrap my head around the idea of databases.
 I had prior exposer to SQLite, to which I had imported the data of a couple of thousand papers.
 But because of my lack of knowledge, the data of each paper was jammed together in 1 row of only 1 table; for example, if a paper had multiple authors they all occupied a single field and were separated using `;` character.

 This initially led me to believe that I needed to use non-relational databases like MongoDB.
 I then discovered that relational databases (as the name suggests) can achieve this with ease.
 So, I began studying how to design a database.
-I've got several books, which I did not even look at, and read some online tutorials which were helpful.
+I've got several books, which I did not even look at, and read some helpful online tutorials.
 Among these, I should mention a series of articles by ?? published at [Medium](https://medium.com/) ??.

 I spent a significant amount of time deciding between MySQL & PostgreSQL.
-In the end I landed with MySQL (which has a design tool called MySQL Workbench).
+In the end, I landed with MySQL (which has a design tool called MySQL Workbench).
 I design & re-designed the database, each model more expansive than the last.
 The current design can be seen in fig??.

 I should probably mention that some months before all these, I had started contacting the Scopus support team and requested they gave me API access.
 That road had its bumps too, as my institution, Sharif, was not (and isn't still) a subscriber of any Scopus product.
 But Scopus was generous enough to grant me access to use the API for a year, which unfortunately ended in August.

 Then came the time to create a script that would get publication data from Scopus.
-I wanted to use the already available Python packages developed for this purpose, but since I didn't know anything about object oriented programming, I ended up writing my own module.
+I wanted to use the already available Python packages developed for this purpose, but since I didn't know anything about object-oriented programming, I ended up writing my own module.
 This module, which even now exists in the repo (`custom.ipynb`), was a Jupyter Notebook.

 I had trouble downloading the paper's data all at once (and it was probably never a good idea anyway) and so I ended up dividing each institution's papers by publication year and downloaded them separately.
 These are `JSON` files and each of them contains the publications data of at most 25 papers.